-- (a) The Commission may grant a request for waiver of any of these rules in accordance with § 40-2-115, C.R.S. and the Commission's Rules Regulating Practice and Procedure. - (b) Under § 40-2-115, C.R.S. and 49 U.S.C. § 60118(c) the Public Utilities Commission has the authority to grant special permits in emergency situations.
+- (a) The Commission may grant a request for a special permit authorizing a variance from any of these rules in accordance with § 40-2-115, C.R.S., 49 U.S.C. § 60118(d), and the Commission's Rules of Practice and Procedure. - (b) Under § 40-2-115, C.R.S. and 49 U.S.C. § 60118(d) the Commission has the authority to grant special permits in emergency situations.
 An emergency special permit will be granted if it is in the public interest, is not inconsistent with pipeline safety, and is necessary to address an actual or impending emergency involving pipeline transportation, including an emergency caused by a natural or manmade disaster.
-An emergency pipeline special permit is an order by which the Commission may temporarily modify compliance with state pipeline regulations for affected pipeline owners or operators and the Commission may waive compliance with a safety regulation if, after receiving notice, the OPS concurs in the action. - (c) The Commission will determine on a case-by-case basis what duration is necessary to address the emergency.
+An emergency pipeline special permit is an order by which the Commission may temporarily modify compliance with state pipeline regulations for affected pipeline owners or operators and the Commission may waive compliance with a safety regulation if, after receiving notice, the OPS concurs in the action. - (I) The Commission will determine on a case-by-case basis what duration is necessary to address the emergency.
 However, as required by statute, no emergency special permit may be issued for a period of more than 60 days.
-Each emergency special permit will automatically expire on the date stated on the permit. - (d) Each request should include the following information: - (I) Name of requestor and indication of whether requestor is an owner or operator; - (II) Duration of the emergency special permit; - (III) Specific regulations from which the owner or operator seeks relief; - (IV) An explanation of the actual or impending emergency; - (V) Specific reasons the special permit is necessary (e.g., lack of accessibility, damaged equipment, gas supply or temporary by-pass); - (VI) A description of the pipeline for which special permit is sought, including: - (A) the mileage or footage of pipeline to be covered and the Counties in which it is located: - (B) the year the pipeline was installed;
+Each emergency special permit will automatically expire on the date stated on the permit. - (II) Each request should include the following information: - (A) Name of requestor and indication of whether requestor is an owner or operator; - (B) Duration of the emergency special permit; - (C) Specific regulations from which the owner or operator seeks relief; - (D) An explanation of the actual or impending emergency; - (E) Specific reasons the special permit is necessary (e.g., lack of accessibility, damaged equipment, gas supply or temporary by-pass); - (F) A description of the pipeline for which special permit is sought, including: - (i) the mileage or footage of pipeline to be covered and the counties in which it is located; - (ii) the year the pipeline was installed; - (iii) all pipeline facilities such as pump and compressor stations that this permit will affect, and; - (iv) the material, thickness, diameter and operating pressure of the pipeline. - (G) A statement indicating whether and how operating the pipeline pursuant to an emergency special permit is in the public interest (e.g., continuity of service, service restoration);